-Welcome to Youth & Young Adult Ministries.
-We serve hundreds of youth from grade 6 through young adults up to age 35 with a wide variety of opportunities and programs available all year round.
+Welcome to Youth Ministries.
+We serve hundreds of youth from grade 6 through High School with a wide variety of opportunities and programs available all year round.
 This vibrant and active ministry works with our young people by:

 Adult Support for High School Ministries

 With so many programs and activities offered for high school students, there are a wide variety of volunteer opportunities for parents and other interested adults and young adults.
-Volunteers working with teens must have completed the Safe Conduct Protocol Training and the Background Check within the past five years.
+Volunteers working with teens must be certified in the diocesan Safe & Sacred safe environment program.
+You must be re-certified every 3 years.
+Here is the link http://www.dol-in.org/online-safe-environment-training.

 Assist with making sure teens stay safe and participate in the activities along with them if you’re willing.
 Chaperones are needed for IMPACT Nights, Social in youth area after Sunday RE classes, retreats and other various events throughout the year.